aadisharrma/CS4300--A4/README.md

    - Responds to user input to update the drone’s state.

 4) Multiple Cameras
-   - Angled vantage, top-down, orbit, and first-person.
+   - Angled vantage, top-down, orbit, and first-person (prints position data to terminal so users can see it functioning).

 5) Animations
    - Spinning propellers and 360° drone roll.